LinBii/restaurant_list/README.md

 ## Features

-* Check all the restaurants available
+* See all the restaurants in the list at a glance
-* Show detail information of the restaurant
+* Show detail information of a restaurant
+* Edit detail information of a restaurant
+* Add restaurant to the list
+* Delete a restaurant from the list
 * Gain access to the restaurant through Google map
 * Search for specific restaurants by category or name